Leecns/outline-bridge-server/README.md

 ### What's V2Ray?

 [V2Ray](//github.com/v2fly/v2ray-core) is a proxy tool that supports multiple protocols, including the `dokodemo-door` protocol.
-This specific protocol forwards incoming traffic (TCP and UDP) from a specified port to a designated destination port.
+This protocol only forwards incoming traffic (TCP and UDP) from a specific port to a determined destination port, without changing the data.

-### What's a Bridge Server?
+### What's Bridge Server?

-A bridge (relay) server connects users to Outline servers by forwarding their traffic.
+A bridge (relay) server acts as an intermediary, accessible to users from restricted networks and connected to upstream servers.
+It is appropriate for running V2ray to relay incoming user traffic to Outline servers.

 It changes the Outline flow as below.

 ```
+(User Network) <-> (Bridge Server) <-> (Upstream Server) <-> (Internet)
 Outline Client <->   V2Ray Proxy   <->  Outline Server   <-> (Internet)
-(User Network) <-> (Bridge Server) <-> (Upstream Server) <-> (Internet)
 ```

-### Setup Bridge Server using V2Ray
+### Setup

 To set up a bridge (relay) server using V2Ray, follow these steps: